 LOST & FOUND PROPERTY

-Items will be stored in the Room 9.
+Items will be stored in Pre-School Room 9.
 Please contact the school to view lost property.
 We display lost property every Friday.

 Cell phones are not permitted at school unless a letter of consent is provided by the student’s parent/guardian.
 Where consent is provided the cell phone must be turned off during classes.
 The school will not be held responsible if cell phones are damaged or go missing.